 If a biological parent balks at giving consent for the adoption, the custodial parent and stepparent can file a petition with the court to terminate all parental rights of the noncustodial parent.
 In this case, the stepparent and spouse will have to prove either abandonment or failure to provide support for a period of at least a year.
 If a biological parent has visited even occasionally or provided minimal support during that time, it can derail the adoption.

 However, if a parent has not provided the required support, he or she will have few avenues of escape.
-Colorado courts require parents to pay some level of support even if they are unemployed, handicapped, or in prison.
+Colorado courts require parents to pay some level of support even if they are unemployed, disabled or incarcerated..

 Once the process is complete and the stepparent adoption is finalized, the child will receive a new birth certificate with his or her new name, listing the stepparent as a parent.
 At that time, the adoptive parent will assume all the legal rights of parenthood and the child will have the same inheritance rights as the stepparent’s natural heirs.

-If you are beginning the process of adopting a stepson or stepdaughter in Colorado, contact the experienced family law attorneys at Robinson & Henry in Castle Rock, Colorado.
+If you are beginning the process of adopting a stepson or stepdaughter in Colorado, contact the experienced family law attorneys at Robinson & Henry.
 Our attorneys understand the challenges you face at this important juncture.
 We will be your strong and capable allies, helping you achieve your objective as quickly and amicably as possible.
 Call 303-688-0944 for your initial consultation.